 What is Egyptian faience?

 The word faience comes from the Italian town of Faenza which is famous for its pottery.
 This pottery is a red earthenware covered in a white glaze and decorated with colorful designs.
 (Majolica, Maiolica and Delftware are similar to the pottery of Faenza.)
-When Europeans came to Egypt in the 19th century, they apparently thought the brightly colored scarabs and other small faience items looked like the pottery of Faenza and they called these items faience.
-(It is also true that the term faience was sometimes used as a generic word for any type of glazed pottery.)
-In fact, Egyptian faience is very different from earthenware pottery.
-For this reason, some potters prefer to call it Egyptian paste.
-Archaeologists and other related professionals refer to this material as Egyptian faience or ancient faience or even just faience.
+It's not known for certain how the ancient ceramic came to be called Egyptian faience, but there are some leading theories.
+One is that when Europeans came to Egypt in the 19th century, they thought the brightly colored scarabs and other small faience items looked like the pottery of Faenza and so they called these items faience.
+It is also true that at that time the term faience was sometimes used as a generic word for any kind of glazed pottery.
+Whatever the origin, the word faience has caused much discussion for more than a century and there still is not full agreement on its use.
+Because Egyptian faience is very different from earthenware pottery, some potters prefer to call it Egyptian paste.
+Archaeologists and other related professionals refer to it as Egyptian faience or ancient faience or even just faience.

 Here is a small faience pot that has dried in the air but has not yet been fired in the kiln (on the edge of the pot at the bottom of the photo there is a fuzzy white layer visible; this is the effloresced sodium that will become a layer of glaze when the pot is fired):